 To my followers, I beg of you all to please keep your integrity and pride intact.
 Remember what your pianos are and work at them like you actually enjoy what you're doing.
 Lastly, please accept all the criticism you can get with open ears.

 Do what I do.
-When I’m ready for some hard truths, I will tell my husband that it’s a “tell me I look fat in my jeans day,” and let him review my work.
-Then, I sit there as he gets as mean and honest as he possibly can, and I’m not allowed to get defensive at a single word.
-I write down every little note of what he tells me and then (here’s the hard part) make all the changes.
+When I'm ready for some hard truths, I will tell whoever is near that it's a "tell me I look fat in my jeans day," and let them review my work.
+Then, I sit there as they get as mean and honest as they possibly can, and I'm not allowed to get defensive at a single word.
+I write down every little note of what they tell me and then (here's the hard part) make the changes.

 For the select few self-published authors who are writing only for themselves and no particular demographic or goal.
 Then I can't really judge you all too much, can I?
 And I won't.